steemit/condenser/README.md

 #### Install Tarantool - Production Only

-Tarantool similarly to mysql is not required for development but if you're running a full-fleged site with condenser you will want to run one.
+Tarantool similarly to mysql is not required for development but if you're running a full-fledged site with condenser you will want to run one.

 OS X: